apt1002/mijit/doc/theory/specialisation.md

 Specialisation may be understood as delaying the retirement of information, so as to predict (and therefore reduce the information content of) subsequent fetches.
 From the information theory viewpoint, this task is equivalent to compressing the instruction stream.

 We remark in passing that delaying retirements and avancing fetches makes a JIT compiler a software analogue of the reorder buffer in a CPU.
-In both cases, the technique is used to reveal opportunities for optmisation.
+In both cases, the technique is used to reveal opportunities for optimisation.

 ## Instruction traces